rdiaz02/Zotero-to-Referey/README.md

 ## Ramblings ##

 The first requirement above, in [Why](#why), does not strike me as unreasonable.
-However, maybe my use case is unusual; this is what I gather based upon what is the most common design of virtually all Zotero Android
-apps: if PDF access is provided at all, it is by fetching them from the web (i.e., requiring being online).
-The exceptions are Zojo (partially) and Zotfile (but Zotfile in a sense is a different idea).
-I think I must be missing something obvious, so here goes my reasoning: my whole PDF collection is about 8 GB, which fits easily even in tablets from a few years ago.
+However, maybe my use case is unusual; this is what I gather based upon what is the most common design of virtually all Zotero Android apps: if PDF access is provided at all, it is by fetching them from the web (i.e., requiring being online).
+There are exceptions, though.<!-- The exceptions are Zojo (partially) --> <!-- and Zotfile (but Zotfile in a sense is a different idea). --> I think I must be missing something obvious, so here goes my reasoning: my whole PDF collection is about 20 GB, which fits easily even in tablets from a few years ago.
 Now, if your daily routine often includes two one-hour train commutes, or if you take an 8-hour airplane flight or if you meet friends that can make you wait for 50 minutes... , I think it is reasonable to want to have all of your PDFs in your tablet without any need to pre-decide what to read.
 I just don't want to have to think about "did I download the PDF to the tablet?
 Am I awake enough to read paper X?".
 That is the nice thing about tablets (compared to paper): even if aliens abduct you for a few days, as long as they let you charge your tablet, you can just keep reading :-) ).

 ## License ##